student holding up school of social work sweatshirt

 Humanities and Arts: Communication, English, Foreign Language, Journalism, Linguistics, Literature, Philosophy

-Field work is an integral and important part of the MSW program.
+Practicum education (formerly "field" education) work is an integral and important part of the MSW program.
 Previous work or life experience cannot be considered for academic credit.
-However, current employment in social service agencies may be considered for field education requirements if approved by the Field Education department.
-Visit the MSW Field Education page for more details.
+However, current employment in social service agencies may be considered for practicum education requirements if approved by the Practicum Education department.
+Visit the MSW Practicum Education page for more details.

 How to Apply